trvrb/dynamics-practical/README.md

 This specifies the `locs.txt` coordinates file, that the geographic character state is called `location`, that the most recent tip is at `2009.75` and that the MCC tree is the file `pandemic_geo.mcc`.
 Running this script generates the file `pandemic_geo.kml`, which I've included in the `output/` directory.

-**Open Google Earth and open the pandemic_geo.kml file.**
+**Open Google Earth and open the `pandemic_geo.kml` file.**

-This will display well-supported transitions on the globe and include their date of occurence.
+This will display well-supported transitions on the globe and includes their date of occurence.

 ![google_earth](images/google_earth.png)